wspace/hapyli/tutorial/functions.md

 ; just as in LISP.
 ```

-All programs must define a "main" function (lower case) with zero parameters.
+All programs must define a `main` function (lower case) with zero parameters.
 The body of any function consists of just a single expression.
 In the above
-example, "print-string" is an imported function of one parameter.
+example, `print-string` is an imported function of one parameter.

 Function names may contain any of the following characters: